Fitness Facilities Guidance

 - Encourage patrons to bring their own yoga mats.
 If yoga mat rental is permitted, ensure the mat is thoroughly cleaned and disinfected before and after each use.

 - Modify personal coaching sessions as necessary to maintain physical distancing.
+If brief interaction within 6 ft may occur, the coach is strongly recommended to wear a non-medical mask.

 - Ensure there is sufficient time between group classes to allow for cleaning and disinfection of equipment.